-Hope Theatre is a fictional social enterprise that provides meaningful employment and creative empowerment through theatre to help formerly incarcerated women overcome challenges of reintegration.
+Hope Theatre is a social enterprise that provides meaningful employment and creative empowerment through theatre to help formerly incarcerated women overcome challenges of reintegration.
 This case study covers my contribution of art direction and branding.

-Formerly incarcerated women struggle to regain confidence in their personal identities, they feel shameful of their trauma and experiences, and are in need of community support—considering these points, the original mood board, art direction and brand positioning were chosen to evoke feelings of hope, connection, empathy and courage.
+Formerly incarcerated women struggle to regain confidence in their personal identities, they feel ashamed of their trauma and experiences, and are in need of community support—considering these points, the original mood board, art direction and brand positioning were chosen to evoke feelings of hope, connection, empathy and courage.

 Symbols of hope and transformation like the butterfly, and things related to storytelling like punctuation were explored.